PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 After clicking on "Delete selected", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 (See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462)).
 The action can be canceled by clicking on the cross or on the cancel button.
 After clicking on "Delete" button, the selected store is deleted, a successful message is displayed "The selection has been successfully deleted."

+## Search
+The search button is disabled as long as no search field has been filled.
+After clicking on "search", the "search" button is disabled and a "reset" button is displayed.
+If there is no results for the search done, the following message is displayed: "No records found".
+When clicking on "reset", the search is removed and all the results are displayed.
 # Contact details

 This section enables the option to give the main details of the company, rather than those of a specific shop.